Friends of Hakalau Forest National Wildlife Refuge

 The lower elevation Kona Forest Unit is predominantly ‘ōhi‘a (Metrosideros polymorpha) trees with an understory of nonnative trees and shrubs and home to a number of endangered birds, plants and one insect.
 This area was home to the last wild pair of ʻalalā (Corvus hawaiiensis) in 2002.
 The primary purpose of this unit is to protect, conserve and manage this native forest for threatened or endangered species.

-FRIENDS OF HAKALAU FOREST NATIONAL WILDLIFE REFUGE SETS GOAL OF $300,000 FOR 2023 FALL ENDOWMENT CAMPAIGN
+FRIENDS OF HAKALAU FOREST NATIONAL WILDLIFE REFUGE SETS GOAL OF $350,000 FOR

 Protectors of the Aina – Hakalau Forest.
 Photo by Dean Masutomi